BornstellarEternal/kissbp/README.md

 ---

 ### __about__
-A stupid simple styler for bash
+A simple stupid styler for bash i wrote for fun

 ### __howto__